Gopi1603/Hospital/README.md

 - **Login Page**:
   - Simple UI to authenticate users and interact with backend APIs.
 - **Role-Based Dashboards**:
-  - Admin Dashboard for role management and system-wide overview.
+  - Various Dashboard(Admin,patient,doctor... dashboards) for role management and system-wide overview.
   - Modular pages for handling appointments, medical records, and diagnostics.

 ---